 On top of that, physical damage to the circuits and batteries might cause the power bank to overheat throughout each charge and discharge cycle.
 Hence, soon after impact, check the power bank for signs of cracking.
 Quickly replace the power bank if there is any indication that it has been damaged or is acting oddly due to the incident.

-Is it normal for a power bank to get hot?
+Is it normal for a portable charger to get hot?

 There will always be certain losses in any system that utilizes batteries and electronics, and those losses will be released as heat.
 It is important to understand that the circuit that converts the battery voltage (3.7V nominal) to 5V runs at or near its design limit, causing the USB charging circuit and the battery to become hot.